 IGB:

-We also found candidate genes that correlate with our QTLs in B. oleracea using the Integrated Genome Browser (IGB) (Nicol , 2014).
+We also found candidate genes that correlate with our QTLs in B. oleracea using the Integrated Genome Browser (IGB) (Nicol et al., 2014).
 On chromosome 1, we found three candidate genes.
 On chromosome 2 of B. oleracea, we found three candidate genes.
 On chromosome 9 of we found four candidate genes for our QTL on the chromosome.
 The annotations and locations of these genes are provided in Table 3 and diagrammed in Figure 6.

 Table 3.
 List of candidate genes identified using IGB, along with their locations and distance from the QTL on the same chromosome.

 Figure 6.
-Location of candidate genesidentified using IGB.
+Location of candidate genes in a 2 Mbp range identified using IGB.
+Chromosome number is indicated above each bar.
 The red lines denote QTL location, and yellow denote candidate gene location with annotations provided to the right of each chromosome.
 Nucleotide numbers on the chromosome are provided at the top and bottom of the diagram.
 The bolded middle number adjacent to the red line is the QTL location.
 Gene locations are not drawn to scale.

 SSR Markers:

 APS reductase was the only gene we identified by BLAST method within 1 Mbp of a QTL.
-Additionally, we identified a total of 10 genes using I. SSR for each identified candidate gene within 1 Mbp of a QTL are presented in Table 4.
+Additionally, we identified a total of 10 genes using IGB.
+SSR primers for each identified candidate gene within 1 Mbp of a QTL are presented in Table 4.

 Table 4.
 List providing two or three polymorphic SSR markers for each gene.
 This list includes the forward sequence, reverse sequence, PCR product size, start location, and motif.